Xing Kong

-Xing Kong is a Mandarin-language television channel targeting mainland China, currently owned by Star China Media (a subsidiary of China Media Capital).
-The channel was originally launched by Star TV in Hong Kong, but Star TV later sold the channel to China Media Capital.
+Xing Kong was a Mandarin-language television channel targeting mainland China, owned by Star China Media (a subsidiary of China Media Capital).

+Background

+The channel was originally launched by Star Group Ltd, an Asian subsidiary of News Corporation in Hong Kong, in 2002.
+In 2010, China Media Capital (CMC) took a controlling stake in Xing Kong, as well as Xing Kong International.

+The channel, along with Channel V began broadcasting in high definition on April 11, 2024; although its first HD program did not appear until April 21.
+Most programs after the launch of its HD feed were still broadcast in 4:3.

+Citing operational difficulties, on May 6, 2026, the channel announced that both its feeds and Channel V would cease broadcasting on May 8, 2026, the day announced by its satellite uplinker.
+The channels shut down at midnight that day.

+Programming

 It was voted "Satellite Channel of the Year" at the 2002 China Television Programme Awards.

-The channel is packed with more than 700 hours of original programming each year, with content that includes drama series, music, news, cartoon, comedies, variety, lifestyle, health, food, home and living, talk and game shows.
+The channel aired more than 700 hours of original programming each year, with content that includes drama series, music, news, cartoon, comedies, variety, lifestyle, health, food, home and living, talk and game shows.
 Xing Kong was similar to other Mandarin language entertainment channels like Star Chinese Channel in Taiwan (which was named Star) and Phoenix Chinese Channel (21st Century Fox sold its remaining shares in Phoenix Television in 2013).